sharafnu/connect-react-native/README.md

 ```
 npm install -g expo-cli (or yarn global add expo-cli).
 ```
-if any permission issues are encountered, try with sudo
+if any permission issues, please try with sudo

 ## Install expo client app on the device